 Andreas wears Salzburg on his proud shoulders and fosters the arts in this heritage city.
 He also likes to have some fun along the way and is a self-confessed foodie.

 You may recognize Salzburg as the stunning alpine location from The Sound of Music, but its cultural importance goes well beyond this.
-Birthplace of 18th-century composer Wolfgang Amadeus Mozart, today it hosts the world famous Salzburg Festival and is home to many opera, concert, and theater venues.read more
+Birthplace of 18th-century composer Wolfgang Amadeus Mozart, today it hosts the world-famous Salzburg Festival and its cobbled streets are home to many opera, concert and theatre venues.read more

 Pablo Picasso famously said that we are all born artists, the only trick is remaining an artist as we grow up.
 Somewhat along the same lines are those self-helpers who say that we are all born children, the trick is learning to stay in touch with that child as we grow up.
 Actually, it’s pretty much the same thing, isn’t it?read more